Tielinen/homepage/notes.md

 ### ChatGPT
 ## Quick wins content:

-1. Top bar: turn “Message Me Now!” into a clear button; hide on scroll for more space.
 2. Hero: swap the mock‑ups and your photo side‑by‑side on desktop; add a single big “Start your store” CTA under the headline.
 3. Headline typo → “by an experienced Shopify Partner”.
 4. Video: auto‑thumbnail looks dark—upload a brighter frame and add a short caption (“60 sec intro”).